privly/privly-applications/PGP/README.md

-This injectable application is provided as the most simplistic example of a Privly injectable application.
-It has only been tested with the [reference implementation content server](https://github.com/privly/privly-web), but it could easily be adapted for other web applications.
-If you want to adapt this injectable application for additional content servers, drop into irc: irc.freenode.net #privly, or [email the development mailing list](http://groups.google.com/group/privly).
+This injectable application is provided as the most simplistic example of a Privly PGP injectable application.
+It provides encryption and decryption functionality for a user's post.

+The library used for encryption and decryption is openpgpjs library.(http://openpgpjs.org/)

+To test the PGPEncrypt and PGPDecrypt functions a separate folder Test has been included.
+To test These functions :
+1. Use generate.html to generate a key pair.
+2. Use test.html to test if the PGPEncrypt and PGPDecrypt functions are working properly.
+ 3. The functions (PGPEncrypt and PGPdecrypt)in test.html are exact copy of those used in the injectable application files new.js and show.js.